The Subscription Center

 What people see when they click Unsubscribe

-After you enable subscription center topics, the unsubscribe links in your emails will send people to a page where they can unsubscribe from the topic the message belongs to.
+After you enable subscription center topics, the unsubscribe links in your emails will send people to a page where they can unsubscribe from the message’s topic, not all messages.
 From there, they can go to the subscription preferences page and subscribe to, or unsubscribe from, any topic.

 When people click unsubscribe, they can unsubscribe from the topic:When people click "here" to manage preferences, they can check/uncheck their preferences: